MissStrong/ICS4UE_Semester_1_2018-2019/24_Activity_19_Software-Development/3-Lesson-JAR-Files.md

 So far, you've been running your Java apps through NetBeans.
 You can share your Java apps with people who don't have a Java IDE such as NetBeans installed by converting your program to the .jar filetype.
 JAR stands for **J**ava **Ar**chive, and the filetype is executable on both PCs and Macs.

 You can create a .jar file from NetBeans.
 Click into a project, then go to **Run > Clean and Build Project**.
-This will update the files in the build folder, and create a dist folder in your project, where the .jar file is located.
+This will update the files in the *build* folder and place the .jar file into the *dist* folder.

 ![](../Images/Build.png)
 ![](../Images/Dist.png)